lelouchsola/ChenGe/_pages/Teaching.md

 ## Teaching

+- Introduction to Internet of Things, Department of Electrical and Computer Engineering, University of Macau, 2022.
-- **Teaching Fellow**, *Power System Operation and Control* (Instructor: Prof. Yi Ding and Prof. Pierluigi Siano), College of Electrical Engineering, Zhejiang University, 2016.
+- *Power System Operation and Control* (Teaching Assistant, Instructor: Prof. Yi Ding and Prof. Pierluigi Siano), College of Electrical Engineering, Zhejiang University, 2016.